Website Category: Judging Criteria and Rules

 - At the regional level, if a website exceeds the maximum by more than a few words AND you believe the extra words gave the entry an unfair advantage, you should reduce the entry’s final ranking.
 At the affiliate level, such a website should not be allowed to advance to the National Contest.

 Documents and Multimedia: The website may contain documents (e.g., newspaper articles, excerpts from written text, etc.), but the documents must be contained within the website.
-The website may contain multimedia clips (audio, video, or both) that total no more than four minutes (e.g., use one four-minute clip, four one-minute clips, two two-minute clips, etc.).
-Included in the four- minute total is any music or songs that play after a page loads.
+The website may contain multimedia clips (audio, video, or both) that total no more than three minutes (e.g., use one four-minute clip, four one-minute clips, two two-minute clips, etc.).
+Included in the three- minute total is any music or songs that play after a page loads.
 Students may record quotes and primary source materials for dramatic effect, but may not narrate their own compositions or other explanatory material.
 If students use any form of multimedia that requires a specific software to view (e.g., Flash, QuickTime, Real Player, etc.), they must provide on the same page a link to an Internet site where the software is available as a free, secure, and legal download.
 Students may not use embedded material or link to external websites, other than just described.
 Judges will make every effort to view all multimedia content, but files that cannot be viewed cannot be evaluated as part of the entry.

 Crediting Sources: All quotes from written sources must be credited within the website.
 All visual sources (photographs, videos, paintings, charts, and graphs) must be credited within the website.
 Brief, factual credits do not count toward the student-composed word total.
 All sources must be properly cited in the annotated bibliography.

 Required Written Materials: The annotated bibliography and process paper must be included as an integrated part of the website and appear on the site in PDF format.
 They should be included in the navigational structure.
 They do NOT count toward the 1,200-word limit.